PortMidi/portmidi/pm_test/README.txt

 Latency in ms: >>0
 enter your choice... >>2
-Type input number: >>6  [pick a working input device] [play some notes, program will abort after 5 messages]
+Type input number: >>6  [pick a working input device] [play some notes, program will abort after 5 messages (this test only applies to a Debug build, otherwise the assert() macro is disabled.)]

 4. ./testio [test input (fail w/NULL assign)]
 Latency in ms: >>0